Online Learning: A Modern Introduction Using Convex Optimization: FTRL on Strongly Convex Functions

-To see why this is a good idea, consider the case that the losses are strongly convex w.r.t. the $L_2$ norm.
-The update now becomes:
+For example, consider the case that the losses are strongly convex with respect to $\|\cdot\|_2$ and there is no regularizer.
+Using Theorem~\ref{thm:two_steps_omd}, the update in Algorithm~\ref{alg:ftrl_quad} for $t\geq 2$ becomes

-Moreover, we will get exactly the same regret bound as in Corollary~\ref{cor:ftrl_strongly}, with the only difference that here the guarantee holds for a specific choice of the $\bg_t$ rather than for any subgradient in $\partial \ell_t(\bx_t)$.
+where the only expensive operation is the projection, which can be computed in polynomial time.
+Moreover, we will get exactly the same regret bound as in Corollary~\ref{cor:ftrl_strongly} because $\bg_t \in \partial \tilde{\ell}_t(\bx_t)$.
+However, there are two important differences: 1) here the guarantee holds for a specific choice of the $\bg_t$ rather than for any subgradient in $\partial \ell_t(\bx_t)$; 2) we need to know the strong convexity parameters $\mu_i$, while it was not needed for \ac{FTL} with exact losses.

-\begin{example} Going back to the example in the first chapter, where $V=[0,1]$ and $\ell_t(\bx)=(x-y_t)^2$ are strongly convex, we now see immediately that FTRL without a regularizer, that is Follow the Leader, gives logarithmic regret.
-Note that in this case the losses were defined only over $V$, so that the minimization is carried over $V$. \end{example}
+\begin{example} Going back to the example in the first chapter, where $\mathcal{V}=[0,1]$ and $\ell_t(\bx)=(x-y_t)^2$ are strongly convex, we now see immediately that \ac{FTRL} without a regularizer, that is \ac{FTL}, gives logarithmic regret. \end{example}